Some UK regulatory bodies are listed below;

 Some genres put emphasis on character.
 The Film Noir genre requires a hard boiled, down at heel, investigative, straight talking type of man as the main character, and a ‘femme fatale’ to lead him astray.
 You can research the Film Noir genre on a large number o f websites.

-costume – think of the designer dressed James Bond.
+Other codes and conventions include costume – think of the designer dressed James Bond.
 Historical time – dramas set in the past (The Tudors BBC 2007) are popular on television.
 Dramatisations of literary works such s Pride and Prejudice, and Atonement (2007) rely on codes and conventions of period costume, period objects, and period atmosphere to convince audiences of the realism of the period in which the film is set.

 Brief Genre History